-- Never wire generator power directly into your home's electrical system unless there is a disconnect switch to separate generated power from Avista's distribution system. - Use a generator to run specific appliances and locate it outside the home. - □ Don't overload outlets with multiple plugs. - □ Don't string together two extension cords. - \Box Remove any extension cords from under rugs. - □ Don't touch an appliance that smokes, sparks or catches fire.
-Replace or repair it. - Do not stick a utensil into a toaster. - □ Purchase an A-B-C-rated fire extinguisher. - □ Install child safety caps for outlets. - □ Install GFCI outlets in garage, bathrooms, near kitchen sink and as outdoor outlets. - □ Install smoke and carbon dioxide detectors in your home and fire extinguishers on every floor. - □ Hire a licensed electrician for home improvements. - Never use an outdoor grill for heating or cooking indoors, as the fumes are toxic.
+- □ Keep appliances away from water and wet surfaces. - Don't overload outlets with multiple plugs. - $\hfill\square$ Don't string together two extension cords. - □ Remove any extension cords from under rugs. - Don't touch an appliance that smokes, sparks or catches fire.
+Replace or repair it. - Do not stick a utensil into a toaster. - Durchase an A,B,C-rated fire extinguisher. - □ Install child safety caps for outlets. - Install GFCI outlets in garage, bathrooms, near kitchen sink and as outdoor outlets. - Install smoke and carbon dioxide detectors in your home and fire extinguishers on ever floor. - □ Hire a licensed electrician for home improvements. - Never use an outdoor grill for heating or cooking indoors as the fumes are toxic. - Never wire generator power directly into your home's electrical system. - Don't use household extension cords outdoors.